Carnegie Mellon University

 QryEval:main begins by reading the .param file, doing some initialization, and creating a batch.
 A batch is a dict that describes a set of queries and the work that has been done on them so far.
 Initially, the batch just consists of query ids and query strings.

 Next, QryEval:main enters a loop over the tasks described in the .param file.
-On each pass through the loop, a task is performed.
+On each pass through the loop, a task is executed.

 There are several main types of task.
 Think of a task as a class that may have subclasses.

-Each task reads the batch as input, performs the task, and possibly updates the batch.
+Each task reads the batch as input, does some work, and possibly updates the batch.
 For example, a ranker task will add a ranking for each query.

 Rerankers change scores and reorder a ranking.
-Agents use a ranking to produce an answer.
+Agents use a ranking to produce some other result, for example, an answer.

 Output tasks write results to a file.